The Complete White Collar & Federal Defense Guide, Every Stage, Every Defense, Every Question

 How You'll Find Out

 - Target letter: A formal letter stating you are a "target" of a grand jury investigation.
-This is serious — it means the government believes you committed a crime.
+This is serious.
+It means the government believes you committed a crime.

 - Subject letter: You're a "subject," meaning your conduct is within the scope of the investigation but they haven't decided to charge you yet.